Emblem of the Uzbek Soviet Socialist Republic: Second version

 IV All-Uzbek Congress of Soviets in February 1931 adopted a resolution "On Amending the Constitution of the UzSSR in connection with the allocation of the Tajik ASSR from the UzSSR and the liquidation of the districts."
 A new description of the coat of arms is given in Article 102:

-The abbreviation of the name of the republic: "ӨZ.Ş.Ş.Ҫ." - Өzbekistan Ьҫtьmaьь Şoralar Ҫymhyrijәti; the motto: "BYTYN DUNJA PROLETARLARI, BIRLAŞINIZ!".
+The abbreviation of the name of the republic: "ӨZ.Ь.Ş.Ҫ." - Өzʙekistan Ьҫtьmaьь Şoralar Ҫymhyrijәti; the motto: "ВYTYN DUNJA PROLETARLARЬ, ВIRLƏŞIꞐIZ!".

 First revision

 In the years 1934-1935. there is a reform of the Uzbek Latin: since 1934 vowels Өө, Yy, and Ьь have been canceled.
-As a result, the inscription of the motto changed to: "BUTUN DUNJA PROLETARLARI, BIRLAŞINIZ!", The name of the republic was written as "Ozbekistan".
-At the same time, the translation of the words in the republic's name "socialist" (Ьҫtьmaьь-Sotsialistik) and "Soviet" (Şoralar-Sovet) is clarified, and in 1935 the translation of the word "republic" (Ҫymhyrijәti - Respublikasining) has changed.
+As a result, the inscription of the motto changed to: "BUTUN DUNJA PROLETARLARI, ВIRLAŞIꞐIZ!", The name of the republic was written as "Ozʙekistan".
+At the same time, the translation of the words in the republic's name "socialist" (Ьҫtьmaьь-Sotsialistik) and "Soviet" (Şoralar-Sovet) is clarified, and in 1935 the translation of the word "republic" (Ҫymhyrijәti - Respuʙlikasi) has changed.
 Perhaps, these changes could be introduced by the relevant decisions of the Central Executive Committee of the republic, there could be variants of the emblem of 1931 with abbreviations for the name of the republic "Oz.S.S.Ҫ." and "Oz.S.S.R.".
 Most likely, one of these options corresponds to a color image of the coat of arms in the interiors of the Northern River Station (Moscow), the construction of which was completed in 1937.

 Second revision

-According to the Constitution, approved by the VI Extraordinary All-Uzbek Congress of Soviets on February 14, 1937, the initials of the republic and the motto were written differently in the state emblem in connection with the clarification of the translation of inscriptions: "OzSSR" - Ozbekistan Sotsialistik Sovet Respublikas; the motto: "BUTUN DUNJA PROLETARLARI, BIRLAŞINIZ!".
+According to the Constitution, approved by the VI Extraordinary All-Uzbek Congress of Soviets on February 14, 1937, the initials of the republic and the motto were written differently in the state emblem in connection with the clarification of the translation of inscriptions: "OzSSR" - Ozʙekistan Sotsialistik Sovet Respuʙlikasi; the motto: "BUTUN DUNJA PROLETARLARI, ВIRLAŞIꞐIZ!".

 The description of the coat of arms is given in 143 articles of the Constitution, But, judging by these two images, the design of the emblem of this period has undergone some changes: to the location and frequency of the sun's rays; and the coat of arms clearly shows a sickle, although the description mentions uraca.
 In the drawings of the coat of arms in a later period portrayed uraca.